Acoustic Sound Insulation Guide

 What is the best sound insulation for soundproofing a room?

-Firstly, we will look at high density acoustic slab insulation, the most prominent form of soundproofing insulation.
+First, we will look at high-density acoustic slab insulation, the most prominent form of soundproofing.

-Acoustic or sound insulation slabs are a form of insulation with a greater density rating than thermal insulation, making the slab version better for sound insulation than low-density thermal insulation.
+Acoustic or sound-insulation slabs are a form of insulation with a higher density rating than thermal insulation, making the slab version better for sound insulation than low-density thermal insulation.
 The good news is that when you insulate your room with sound insulation slabs, you will also benefit from thermal insulation, as sound insulation slabs have thermal insulation properties.

 How to choose the best acoustic insulation for your soundproofing